Consuming Fenugreek (Methi) Seeds During Pregnancy

-- Breast enlargement is a common occurrence during pregnancy that causes tenderness that can be quite a bother.
-This spice helps alleviate pain.
-Soak a few seeds overnight in water and drink the liquid in the morning.
+- Breast enlargement is a common occurrence during pregnancy that causes breast tenderness and can be painful.
+However, consuming fenugreek seeds can help alleviate pain.
+Soak a few seeds overnight in water, strain the liquid in the morning and drink.

-- Fenugreek has been shown to relieve the pain associated with labour along with reducing the duration of the contractions.
+- Fenugreek has been shown to relieve the pain associated with labour and it also helps lessen the duration of the contractions.

-- Consuming it during pregnancy also helps stabilise sugar levels.
+- Consuming fenugreek during pregnancy can also help stabilise sugar levels.

 - Some people are naturally allergic to fenugreek.
 If you are one of them then you might experience reactions like swelling, nasal congestion, and wheezing.